GoogleChrome/web.dev/src/site/content/en/blog/generic-sensor/index.md

 ## Privacy and security {: #privacy-and-security }

 Sensor readings are sensitive data which can be subject to various attacks from malicious web pages.
-Chrome's implementation of Generic Sensor APIs enforces a few limitations to mitigate the possible security and privacy risks.
+Implementations of Generic Sensor APIs enforce a few limitations to mitigate the possible security and privacy risks.
 These limitations must be taken into account by developers who intend to use the API, so let's briefly list them.

 ### Only HTTPS

-Because Generic Sensor API is a powerful feature, Chrome only allows it on secure contexts.
+Because Generic Sensor API is a powerful feature, the browser only allows it on secure contexts.
 In practice it means that to use Generic Sensor API you'll need to access your page through HTTPS.
 During development you can do so via [http://localhost](http://localhost) but